cdziv/devkit/packages/ddd/README.md

 expect(() => new Username(invalidName)).toThrow(ArgumentInvalidError);
 ```

-Next, we will design the chip stack as a value object.
+Next, we’ll design the chip stack as a value object.
 The chip stack has two properties: balance and bet.
-We use `ChipCount` for these properties' values, encapsulating the domain invariant logic within `ChipCount`, so we don’t need to worry about whether they are positive integers.
-Additionally, we define some behaviors using `evolve` to update their values:
+We use `ChipCount` for these properties’ values, encapsulating domain invariants in `ChipCount` so we don’t need to worry about whether they are positive integers.
+Additionally, we define behaviors using `evolve` to update their values:

+> **Tip**: The `evolve` method uses [Immer](https://immerjs.github.io/immer/) for updates, so you’ll see it accepts parameters like `(draft) => { draft.someProps = 'new value' }`.
+For value objects with a domain primitive value, you can directly pass the domain primitive value.

 ```ts
 type ChipCountValue = number;